jos-g/jos-g.github.io/_projects/1_project.md

 ---
 layout: page
-title: Open Cluster NGC 1039
+title: Cluster Analyses with J-PLUS DATA: The case of NGC 1039
 description: Photometric analysis of an open cluster using J-PLUS survey data
 img:
 importance: 1